sanjar-notes/nodejs/home/4_resource_itineraries/2_Node_js_complete_guide_academind/20_File_uploads_and_downloads/321_Handling_Multipart_Formdata.md

 ## Using `multer`
+Multer is a node.js middleware for handling multipart/form-data, which is primarily used for uploading files.
+It's mentioned at Express (http://expressjs.com/en/resources/middleware/multer.html)

-`"multer"` is an npm package that can interpret request bodies containing files.
+for us, `"multer"` is an npm package that can interpret request bodies containing files.

 Installation: `npm install multer`